Stay up to date

 This example is taken from the official source.
 A data controller has information about an individual without its name but can still be identified due to other data points is considered personal data.

+It is easy to identify the difference between personal and sensitive data based on multiple factors.
 Sensitive personal data is a set of ‘special category data’.
 GDPR defines special category data related to any of the following:

 - Racial or ethnic origin